Marti Webb: Evita and Tell Me on a Sunday

 She worked on the piece with Lloyd Webber and Black each day before being driven from Sydmonton Court, Lloyd Webber's country house, to the Prince Edward Theatre where Evita was playing.
 An album was recorded and it was performed at the 1979 Sydmonton Festival, the composer's annual workshop for new works, where a BBC Television producer contracted the collaborators to produce a version for television featuring Webb backed by a band and the London Philharmonic Orchestra.
 A one-off performance in January 1980 was recorded at the Royalty Theatre, London.
 Black recalls, "It was fantastic on television because it was almost all filmed in close-up on Marti Webb's face.
 Every eyebrow raised, every look registered.
 It was a brilliant piece of TV, like one of Alan Bennett's Talking Heads series, but sung."

 Recorded in the autumn of 1979, the album of Tell Me on a Sunday was released and the television programme aired in February 1980 just as Webb took over the eponymous role in Evita.
-It was a No. 2 hit in the UK Albums Chart, and saw Webb become a household name.
-The lead single, "Take That Look Off Your Face" was a similar success, reaching No. 3 in the UK Singles Chart.
+It was a No. 2 hit in the UK Albums Chart and saw Webb become a household name.
+The lead single, "Take That Look Off Your Face", was a similar success, reaching No. 3 in the UK singles chart.

-Webb has a distinctive, untrained voice and Lloyd Webber was said to have told her "You sing in my keys".
+Webb has a distinctive, untrained coloratura voice and Lloyd Webber was said to have told her "You sing in my keys".
 She agreed, "You write in mine."
 She has since regularly performed at his Sydmonton Festival.
 He produced her second solo album Won't Change Places (1981) which featured the lead single "Your Ears Should Be Burning Now".

 In January 2014, Webb again performed Tell Me on a Sunday initially for a week at the St. James Theatre, London, then for a fortnight at the Duchess Theatre.

 Contrary to the 2004 revival, the show featured largely the original 1979 album tracks, with a few lyric amendments, plus the song "The Last Man in My Life", written for the show's incarnation as Song and Dance in 1982.
 The production came about after Webb met a commissioning editor for BBC Radio 2 at a concert honouring Don Black in late 2013 at which she'd performed two songs from the piece.
 Asked whether she could still do the whole show, she suggested that, with a small band, it could be recorded for radio broadcast.
 The producer Robert Mackintosh then suggested a week's run prior to the recording, the popularity of which led to another three weeks at a second theatre.
 The recording was broadcast on BBC Radio 2, alongside an interview with Lloyd Webber and Black conducted by Anneka Rice.